karatelabs/karate/README.md

 This comes in useful in some cases - and avoids needing to use JavaScript functions or [JsonPath](https://github.com/jayway/JsonPath#path-examples) expressions to [manipulate JSON](#set).
-So you get the best of both worlds: the elegance of JSON to express complex nested data - while at the same time being able to dynamically plug values (that could be also JSON trees) into a JSON 'template'.
+So you get the best of both worlds: the elegance of JSON to express complex nested data - while at the same time being able to dynamically plug values (that could also be other JSON object-trees) into a JSON 'template'.

 The [GraphQL / RegEx Replacement example](#graphql--regex-replacement-example) also demonstrates the usage of 'embedded expressions', look for: `'#(query)'`.
 And there are more examples in the
 [Karate Demos](karate-demo).